jtpotato/genshin-music-generator/README.md

 V6 - V5 was much improved from V4.
 Realised that a thing called "overfitting" was happening.
 Reduced to 2 layers, 512 nodes.
 - Post-training notes.
 Overfitting at 3000.
 2500 may be more optimal.

 V7 - Using a different neural network that doesn't care about dynamics.
+Reducing to 2 layers, 64 nodes, as this one works differently.

 # Other
 Conda with Python 3.6 is highly recommended.